 So, by working with us you can have the confidence that the EPA we provide will be progressive, comprehensive and underpinned by exceptional customer service, quality and support.

 When do I pay for EPA?

-UCE will create an invoice at point of the gateway which is when the payment will be due.
-Please email our account manager or a member of our customer services team on info@UCE.org.uk for more information.
+UCE will create an invoice at each stage of the process of which there are 4 as per the agreement signed by the training provider.
+Please email our team on info@UCE.org.uk for more information.